mstaniak/mstaniak.github.io/_pages/cv.md

   <ul>{% for post in site.publications %}
     {% include archive-single-cv.html %}
   {% endfor %}</ul>

 Talks and posters
 ======
   <ul>{% for post in site.talks %}
     {% include archive-single-talk-cv.html %}
   {% endfor %}</ul>

+Slides for all my presentations are available on [this GitHub repo](https://github.com/mstaniak/talks)

 Teaching
 ======